ignasbut/OOPScraping/README.md

 We decided to make a tool that scrapes the 3 main platforms: [Autogidas](https://autogidas.lt "Autogidas car market"), and [BRC](https://lt.brcauto.eu "BRC").
 Then, all 3 platforms will be checked at a desired interval for new listings.

+### Installation

+1. Download the repository either as a .zip file or using `git clone`.
+2. Navigate to the root folder of the project and install the python libraries using `pip install -r requirements.txt`
+3. Depending on your operating system, if you have a MacOS device, install the `macos-notifications` library using pip: `pip install macos-notifications`.
+If you have a Windows device, use `pip install win10toast`.
+4. Navigate to the `dmbs.py` file and run it to create the database file with all the required tables.

+### Usage

+1. To launch the application, run `GUI.py`.
+2. Enter your desired make, model, and any additional search variables.
+3. Press "Add", this will do the initial scrape of the cars.
+4. Press "Update" after the initial scraping is done, to update the listings once again and start the interval checking.

 ### Project Requirements